Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Further Convergence Analysis via Shadowing Properties

-The next proposition follows from Hirsch's proof argument for his shadowing theorem \cite{Hir94} (see also Bena\"{i}m \cite[Sec.\ 8.2]{Ben99}).
-We include the proof for completeness and clarity, as we will use the Lipschitz continuity of the mappings involved here, in place of the ``expansion rates'' of smooth ($C^1$) flows/semiflows considered in \cite{Hir94,Ben99}.
+Part (i) of the next proposition follows from Hirsch's proof of his shadowing theorem \cite{Hir94} (see also Bena\"{i}m \cite[Sec.\ 5]{Ben96} and \cite[Sec.\ 8.2]{Ben99}) and is the key argument in the proof of Thm.~\ref{thm-3}.
+We include the proof of part (i) for completeness and clarity, as we use the Lipschitz continuity of the mappings involved here in place of the `expansion rates' of smooth ($C^1$) flows/semiflows considered in \cite{Hir94,Ben96,Ben99}.
 Recall that $L_h$ is the Lipschitz constant of $h$ w.r.t.\ $\| \cdot\|_\infty$.
 (Below, we take $\| \cdot \| = \|\cdot\|_\infty$.)

 \begin{prop} If $\limsup_{j \to \infty} \tfrac{1}{j} \ln \left(\| \bar x(j+1) - x^j(j+1)\| \right) < - L_h/d$, then: \begin{itemize}[leftmargin=0.7cm,labelwidth=!] \item[\rm (i)] There exists $z_* \in \R^d$ such that, for some $\delta \in (0, e^{- L_h/d})$ and a path-dependent constant $c$, the inequality $\| \bar x(j) - z(j) \| \leq c \delta^j$ holds for all $j \geq 0$, where $z(\cdot)$ is the solution of the limiting ODE~\eqref{eq-ode2}, $\dot{x}(t) = \tfrac{1}{d} h(x(t))$, with initial condition $z(0) = z_*$. \item[\rm (ii)] The sequence $\{x_n\}$ from algorithm~\eqref{eq-alg0} converges to some point in $E_h$. \end{itemize} \end{prop} \begin{proof} For the limiting ODE~\eqref{eq-ode2}, let $F : \R^d \to \R^d$ be the map that takes an initial condition $y(0) = y$ to the ODE solution at time $1$.
 Then $F^{-1}$ maps an initial condition $y$ to the ODE solution at time $-1$ and by Gronwall's inequality,